NBI's Key Markets

 - Schools represent the third largest sector of commercial building energy usage in the United States.
 School building energy consumption costs U.S. school districts more than $8 billion per year.

-- A child will spend 1,000 hours a year in their school, making a healthy indoor environment of utmost importance.
+- A child will spend 1,000 hours a year (Center for Public Education) in their school, making a healthy indoor environment of utmost importance.

 - High performance and zero energy schools improve student performance, health and wellness.
 For example, students in classrooms with natural light showed a 20-26% improvement on test scores compared to artificially lit environments.